LEGO Co-builder: Exploring Fine-Grained Vision-Language Modeling for Multimodal LEGO Assembly Assistants: Conclusion

 \section{Conclusion}

-Vision-language models (VLMs) have significantly advanced in recent years, enabling AI systems to interpret and generate textual descriptions of visual content.
-However, despite their success in general vision-language tasks, these models often struggle with fine-grained understanding, particularly in structured instructional scenarios.
-This research explores fine-grained vision-language modeling for manual-guided LEGO assembly tasks, focusing on scene understanding, object detection, and state detection—areas where VLMs often struggle.
-We developed a specialized dataset from LEGO instruction manuals, designing fine-grained tasks to evaluate VLM performance in tracking assembly sequences and interpreting instructions.
-Through a one-for-all architecture, we assessed existing models and found them lacking in precision for instructional tasks, highlighting the need for improvement.
-Future work will analyze model failures and develop enhanced VLMs with better accuracy and contextual understanding.
+Vision-language models have achieved significant success in general vision-language tasks, but they often struggle with fine-grained understanding, particularly in structured instructional scenarios.
+This research explores fine-grained vision-language modeling for manual-guided LEGO assembly tasks, focusing on scene understanding, object detection, and state detection.
+We created a specialized multimodal dataset from LEGO instruction manuals, designing fine-grained tasks to evaluate VLM performance in tracking assembly sequences and interpreting instructions.
+Using a unified architecture, we assessed several models and found that they struggle with fine-grained scene understanding and assembly state detection, highlighting the need for further benchmarking and improvement.
 Beyond technical advancements, our research aims to empower blind and visually impaired individuals by enabling AI-driven learning tools, promoting greater accessibility and independence.